DSC-Galgotias/HacktoberFest-Projects-2021/README.md

 <a><img src="HACKTOBER.png" width="1000px"></a>

-This project aims to simplify and guide the way beginners make their first contribution to open source .
+This project aims to simplify and guide the way for beginners to make their first contribution to open source .
 If you are looking to make your first contribution.
 This repository is the right place to start.

 ## Prerequisites:
 * Install git in your machine.
-* Have basic command line experiance.
+* Have basic command line experience.

-## Follow the given steps
+## Follow the given steps:

 1. Fork this repository
    Click the button on top right corner labelled fork.